|

 temperatures can be maintained whatever the weather outside.

-Part of the nearby Rochdale Canal has been connected to the
+Part of the nearby Rochdale Canal has been connected to the purpose-built

-by an impressive staircase.
-These foyers contain refreshment
+impressive staircase.
+These foyers contain refreshment bars.

 The whole concept of the concert hall is one of tradition and